 Cross Training With Spinning

 Most athletes cross-train during their “off season” while others cross-train all year long.
 With spinning becoming such a popular activity and exercise, we want to share with our members and followers the following article and information regarding spinning.
-Coach Alissandra, a certified Mad Dogg Athletics, Inc., Spinning© Instructor and seasoned triathlon competitor, has submitted the following article to help you get the most out of your cross-training with cycling and spinning.
+A certified Mad Dogg Athletics, Inc., Spinning© Instructor and seasoned triathlon competitor, has submitted the following article to help you get the most out of your cross-training with cycling and spinning.

 Cycling Tips For A Better Workout